-When I said that these creamy lime vodka shrimps will be the only way you’d want to eat shrimps ever again, I was wrong.
+When I said that these creamy lime vodka shrimps would be the only way you’d want to eat shrimps ever again, I was wrong.
 Drenched in a slightly tangy, vodka-spiked cream sauce to die for, they are, by all means, a fantastic seafood dish and for a while, were the only way I’d eat shrimps.

 That was until I took a bite of these camarones a la diabla and had all my senses rocked!

-My peeps, let me forewarn you, this is called a la diabla for good reason.
+Let me forewarn you, this is called a la diabla for good reason.
 It’s freakin’ spicy!

 I paired these camarones a la diabla with cilantro rice for lunch today and it was truly an adventure for the taste buds, with the rice providing a delicious balance to the robust flavors of the seafood dish.
 Give this delicious combo a try tonight and let me know what you think.
-I ♥ hearing from.

 - 1 pound large shrimps, shell on